BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer2d.rst

     semiax_y = 150  # um

 ..
-GENERATED FROM PYTHON SOURCE LINES 194-216
+GENERATED FROM PYTHON SOURCE LINES 197-219

 With FEniCS we can do so by defining an expression which 'mathematically' represent our initial condition.
-Indeed, ``Espression`` s are the FEniCS way to define symbolic mathematical functions, and they can be defined using simple C++ code as follows:
+Indeed, ``Espression``s are the FEniCS way to define symbolic mathematical functions and they can be defined using simple C++ code as follows:

 .. code-block:: default